Careers and Majors

 Are you thinking about attending graduate or professional school?
 University Career Services offers one-on-one advice for students considering careers in law, health-care, or a graduate degree in the sciences, humanities, social sciences, and some professional arenas.

 To declare or change a major or minor, you should schedule an appointment to meet with an academic advisor who works with the major.
 Some majors and minors are by application and acceptance only, and some must be begun early enough in your undergraduate career in order for you to finish them within the allotted eight terms.The College of Arts and Sciences will award only one bachelor’s degree to a student.
 Students are permitted, however, to study up to three subjects in depth.
-Consult your academic advisor and The Undergraduate Bulletin for rules about combining majors and minors.
+Consult your academic advisor and The UNC Catalog for rules about combining majors and minors.

 See Resources for Undecided Students for additional information and suggestions.